-Free skiing isn’t easy to come by, but if you’ve got the gear, the Fort Kent Outdoor Center has the goods.
-This 19.5-mile, groomed, snow trail network whisks you through beginner and advanced loops among striking conifers and majestic views.
-Some of the loops, like the Can-Am, are even lit for night skiing.
+Free skiing isn’t easy to come by, but if you’ve got the gear, Libby Hill Forest trails have the goods.
+This nine-mile trail network whisks you through beginner and advanced double diamond trails among striking conifers and wild animals.

-Maryland: Edgar Alan Poe Collection at the Enoch Pratt Free Library
+Maryland: Edgar Allan Poe Collection at the Enoch Pratt Free Library

 Massachusetts: USS Constitution Museum

 America isn’t short on free museums, but there aren’t too many that float on the water.
 This one, however, does just that — Old Ironsides at the USS Constitution Museum houses a collection of arms from the 18th and 19th centuries, 200 years’ worth of artwork, tools of the trade and even the crew’s personal possessions.
 The museum operates on the basis of suggested donations, which can be as small or as large as you’d like.